 Celtic witchcraft has as its basis a strong sense of spirituality and a love of the earth.
 With the Celts or Druids, magic was a common part of everyday life, completely accepted and never questioned.
 Celtic magic is rooted strongly in the four natural elements: earth, air, fire, and water.
-Therefore any practitioner of Celtic magic would be well versed in plants and herbal medicine.
+Therefore any practitioner of Celtic magic would be well-versed in plants and herbal medicine.
 The difference between Celtic witchcraft and other forms of the craft is that with Celts, magic is everywhere.
-Magic is woven into their jewelry, tattoos, artwork, and everyday items.
+Magic is woven into the Celts jewelry, tattoos, artwork, and everyday items.
 These Celtic beliefs and rituals blended with those of other Indo-European beliefs over centuries spawned such practices as concocting potions, ointments, casting spells, and performing works of magic.
 These practices, along with other nature-based beliefs held by the Celts, became collectively known as witchcraft.
 The term witch means to “twist or bend,” has its origin in the ancient, Anglo-Saxon word “wicca,” which is derived from the word “wicce,” which means “wise.